-The Danish Energy Agency and Energinet, the Danish transmission system operator, publish catalogues containing data on technologies for energy transport.
+The Danish Energy Agency publishes catalogues containing data on technologies for energy transport.
 This is the first edition of the catalogue.
 This catalogue includes data on of a number of technologies which replace previous chapters published in the catalogue for individual heating and energy transport.
 The intention is that all energy transport technologies from previous catalogues will be updated and represented in this catalogue.
 Also the catalogue will continuously be updated as technologies evolve, if data change significantly or if errors are found.
 All updates will be listed in the amendment sheet on the previous page and in connection with the relevant chapters, and it will always be possible to find the most recently updated version on the Danish Energy Agency's website.